Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 Taipy allows you to manage them effortlessly.
 To apprehend the Scenario Management aspect of Taipy, you need to understand four essential concepts.

 ## Four basic [concepts](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/) in Taipy Core:
 - [**Datanodes**](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/data-node/): are the translation of variables in Taipy.
 They are objects that point to your data (pickle, CSV, JSON, etc.).
 They know how to read and write data.
+The default storage type of data nodes (pickle) ...
 - [**Tasks**](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/task/): are the translation of functions in Taipy.
 - [**Pipelines**](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/pipeline/): are a list of tasks executed with intelligent scheduling created automatically by Taipy.
 They usually represent a series of tasks for different algorithms like a baseline or Machine-Learning algorithm.
 - [**Scenarios**](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/core/concepts/scenario/): are your business problem with some parameters.
 They usually consist of one or multiple pipelines.